DanZinagri/NicheD20/docs/Magic/Universal Talents/Affinity Talents/Air Affinity.md

 **Associated Damage**: Void

-**Special**: In addition this talent allows you the ability to as a 3 AP action you may attempt to lift an object weighing no more than 5 lbs and move it up to 15 feet using telekinetic force, up to a maximum distance of close range.
+**Special**: In addition this talent allows you the ability to as a 3 AP action you may attempt to lift an object weighing no more than 5 lbs (+1 lb per 2 BCB) and move it up to 15 feet (+5 feet per 2 BCB) using telekinetic force.
 This movement does not produce enough force to be used offensively, and objects dropped using this fall slowly and harmlessly back to the ground.
+You may continue to concentrate on this effect to continue holding the item telekinetically or simply end the effect allowing it to fall.